 A highlight of the first panel was the discussion of pay equity and “like for like” jobs.
 Panelists Sideya Sherman, Erika Irish Brown, and Stacie de Armas all offered up the same question: How can we have pay equity when higher paying roles are not filled with diverse candidates to begin with?
 Women and people of color get paid significantly less than men, and part of that discrepancy can be attributed to these women and people of color not even having the opportunity to work these high-paying jobs in the first place.
 Could this be because roles that are generally held by women and people of color are undervalued, therefore given lower salaries, because they are roles typically held by women and people of color?

 This led into the second panel of the day, “The Action Plan.
 Problems cannot be solved without solutions.”
-The next set of panelists are experts at taking action in DEI and solving problems in meaningful and measurable ways.
+The next panel featured experts who have taken bold actions in their DEI roles and solved problems in meaningful and measurable ways.

 Alia Jones-Harvey, Associate Commissioner of Workforce Development & Educational Initiatives for the NYC Mayor’s Office of Media & Entertainment, discussed how New York City has done exceptional work at hiring female-led productions to shoot television and film in NYC.
 However, this is still relatively exclusive to NYC, and they want to work to make that more prevalent in all production locations, not just here.
-If people can see that the biggest city in the country can prioritize working with women and uplifting them and their businesses, then they can hopefully do it themselves.
+If other cities can see the biggest city in the country has prioritized working with women and investing in female entrepreneurs then maybe it will inspire them to follow suit.

 Nadja Webb, EVP of Programming Business Operations at BET Networks, echoed the importance of having diverse teams not just on productions but in all industries.
 Diversity is good business, and it drives engagement.

-All the women on this panel strive to make meaningful changes in their industries toward more diversity, equity, and inclusion.
+Each of the panelists featured have been created with making meaningful changes in their industries in an attempt to level the playing field for women and minorities.
 When Shannon Steel, Founder of Steel Private Bank, found out she was not being given the same opportunities in finance as the men around her were, she took matters into her own hands.
 She paid for her own series, books, and capital in order to become a stockbroker.
-Soon, she was one of the top stockbrokers at her firm, and she now owns her own bank.
+She quickly became one of the top stockbrokers at her firm, and now owns her own bank.

-Hearing these women speak and share not only their own stories, but the stories of people around them resulted in an insightful and inspiring event.
-The attendees left feeling connected and empowered, eager to continue the work they are doing to advance DEI in their respective industries.
+Hearing these women speak passionately and share not only their own stories, but the struggles of other women in the room resulted in an insightful and inspiring afternoon filled with many emotions.
+Attendees left feeling connected and empowered, eager to continue the work they are doing to advance DEI in their respective industries.

-The first Global Spotlight on Women was a smash success, thanks to the collaboration of so many women and women-led companies who supported iWOMAN and Cathleen Trigg-Jones’ vision to nurture a space where women at the top of their game could come together to discuss the growing changes to diversity, equity, and inclusion across industries.
-These women are the leaders of the future generation and are doing a phenomenal job ensuring workplace diversity and equal pay are not just the hope for the future but a reality right now.
+The first Global Spotlight on Women was a smashing success, thanks to the collaboration of so many women and women-led companies that supported iWOMAN and Cathleen Trigg-Jones’ vision to create a space where women at the top of their game could come together to discuss the changing landscape of diversity, equity, and inclusion across industries.
+These women are the leaders of the future generation and are doing a phenomenal job to ensure workplace diversity and equal pay are not just a hope for the future, but a reality right now.